shadowquillapp/shadowquillapp/README.md

 ## License

-MIT © LekkerPrompt.
-If the project helps you, a star ⭐ is appreciated.
+MIT © LekkerPrompt

 ---

-App details: `apps/promptcrafter/README.md`.
+If the project helps you, a star ⭐ is appreciated.